-Procedure For Dealing With Complaints of Harassment or Discrimination
+Procedure for Dealing with Complaints of Harassment or Discrimination

-This Letter of Intent now stands as the Procedure for Dealing With Complaints of Harassment or Discrimination with respect to YUFA bargaining unit employees.
+This Letter of Intent now stands as the Procedure for Dealing with Complaints of Harassment or Discrimination with respect to YUFA bargaining unit employees.
 The parties agree that all members of the YUFA bargaining unit, whether a Complainant or a Respondent, shall be subject to the following procedures:

 - These procedures are not intended to extinguish rights and remedies available at law, including grievance, to any of the parties or persons concerned. - (2) In order to help facilitate the informal resolution of harassment or discrimination issues and treat Complainants and Respondents fairly, reasonable steps will be taken throughout these procedures so that only those who need to be made aware of a complaint in order to administer or participate in these procedures are provided with information about a complaint.
 Further, all memoranda and reports made in the course of action taken pursuant to these procedures shall be considered to be confidential to the parties involved and to those who, in providing advice and carrying out duties contemplated in these procedures, have a need to know of their existence and content. - (3) The Complainant (and the Respondent, where appropriate) shall be informed by the Centre for Human Rights (the "Centre") that an advocate of their choice may accompany them throughout the process described below. - (4) An individual who believes she/he is being harassed or discriminated against on a prohibited ground set out in the Collective Agreement shall discuss the incident(s) with the Centre.
 Managerial/supervisory employees who receive a complaint about harassment or discrimination by an individual on a prohibited ground set out in the Collective Agreement will provide that person with a copy of these procedures and assist that person in making an appointment to discuss the incident(s) with the Centre.
-Managerial/supervisory employees who receive a complaint shall prepare a brief written memorandum to the Centre setting out the date and time the Complainant first contacted them, and confirming that they gave the Complainant a copy of these procedures and assisted the Complainant in making an appointment with the Centre and will forward this Memorandum to the Centre.
+Managerial/ supervisory employees who receive a complaint shall prepare a brief written memorandum to the Centre setting out the date and time the Complainant first contacted them, and confirming that they gave the Complainant a copy of these procedures and assisted the Complainant in making an appointment with the Centre and will forward this Memorandum to the Centre forthwith.
 Managerial/supervisory employees shall not keep copies of such memoranda.

-- (5) Normally, within ten (10) working days following this discussion the Centre shall make a preliminary determination as to whether the complaint is one which: - (a) is based on facts which have occurred more than six (6) months prior to the date of the lodging of the complaint; - (b) might be resolved informally; or - (c) might be resolved by mediation; or - (d) might not be resolved informally or by mediation and requires a formal complaint and investigation; or - (e) is trivial, frivolous, vexatious or made in bad faith. - (6) Where it appears to the Centre that the facts upon which the complaint is based occurred more than six (6) months before the complaint is made, unless the Centre is satisfied that the delay was incurred in good faith, the Centre may recommend that the University not deal with the complaint. - (7) If, in the opinion of the Centre, the complaint is trivial, frivolous, vexatious or made in bad faith, it will so advise the Complainant and may decline to assist the Complainant further.
+- (5) Normally, within ten (10) working days following this discussion the Centre shall make a preliminary determination as to whether the complaint is one which: - (a) is based on facts which have occurred more than one (I) year prior to the date of the lodging of the complaint; or - (b) might be resolved informally; or - (c) might be resolved by mediation; or - (d) might not be resolved informally or by mediation and requires a formal complaint and investigation; or - (e) is trivial, frivolous, vexatious or made in bad faith. - (6) Where it appears to the Centre that the facts upon which the complaint is based occurred more than one (I) year before the complaint is made, unless the Centre is satisfied that the delay was incurred in good faith, the Centre may recommend that the University not deal with the complaint.
+Any individual who believes she/he is being harassed or discriminated against on a prohibited ground set out in the Collective Agreement is encouraged to come forward with a complaint as soon as possible. - (7) If, in the opinion of the Centre, the complaint is trivial, frivolous, vexatious or made in bad faith, it will so advise the Complainant and may decline to assist the Complainant further.